Everything you Need to Know about Mobile App Development Using Xamarinby Anubhav Dwivedi

 It is highly inefficient and costly to learn, develop, and maintain different codes for the same application across multiple platforms.
 However, Xamarin requires only C# language skills.
 Developers can thus avoid spending time in learning separate programming environments as single code works for multiple platforms.
 This diminishes the learning curve for the developers and accelerates app deployment.

 Offers Xamarin Component Store

 Xamarin provides a ready-to-use component store.
 A collection of striking charts, graphs, UI controls, cloud services, beautiful themes, and various powerful features are readily available in the store.
-This helps the Xamarin developers to add-on these components easily in minutes in Xamarin studio or visual studio to speed-up their mobile app development process.
+This helps the Xamarin consultants to add-on these components easily in minutes in Xamarin studio or visual studio to speed-up their mobile app development process.